Maysarah/vico-ratings/README.md

 these database need to be added before statr working on APIs.

 Api's list :
--Client API's includes "get all clients" and "create new client"
+-Client API's includes "get all clients" and "create new client":
-          - Get all clients : method : GET , url: {baseUrl}/clients
+          - Get all clients : method : GET , url: {baseUrl}/clients :
              response example : [
                                           {
                                               "id": 1,